 Gibson’s intense sermon made the Dodgers realize how wayward their souls had become, and they quickly warmed to their new spiritual leader.
 The pranks stopped.
 Players played hurt.
 The Dodgers’ 0-1 record after Opening Day would mark their only placement below the .500 mark all season long.
 They quickly snared first place in the National League West and stayed there for the balance of the year.

 If Gibson was the Dodgers’ heart, than ace pitcher Orel Hershiser provided the muscle.
 A tall, slender redhead who resembled Howdy Doody, Hershiser was hardly intimidating to his teammates; but with a beady-eyed, almost soulless stare and an aggressive pitching game, he definitely put a hook into the minds of opposing batters.

-Fed up with leaving anything to chance, the two Dodger stars—Hershiser and Gibson—took over and rescued the series when it appeared lost.
-Gibson hit a 12th inning, tie-breaking solo shot in Game Four, saved by Hershiser when, with nobody left in the Dodger bullpen, he came in to record the final out.
-Gibson’s crucial three-run home run in Game Five secured a 7-4 Dodger win, and after losing Game Six, 5-1, the Dodgers were righted by Hershiser, throwing a five-hit, 5-0 shutout in Game Seven to secure the NL pennant.
+Fed up with leaving anything to chance, the two Dodgers stars—Hershiser and Gibson—took over and rescued the series when it appeared lost.
+Gibson hit a 12th inning, tie-breaking solo shot in Game Four, saved by Hershiser when, with nobody left in the Los Angeles bullpen, he came in to record the final out.
+Gibson’s crucial three-run home run in Game Five secured a 7-4 win, and after losing Game Six, 5-1, the Dodgers were righted by Hershiser, throwing a five-hit, 5-0 shutout in Game Seven to secure the NL pennant.